esteinig/scrubby/README.md

 ## Install

-Scrubby is available as binary release for MacOS and Linux; the default version requires several dependencies (aligners, classifiers) while the `mm2` release comes with an integrated and multi-threaded `minimap2-rs` implementation.
+Scrubby is available as binary release for Linux and macOS (x86_64); the default version requires several dependencies (aligners + `samtools` or classifiers used for read depletion or extraction); the `mm2` release comes with a multi-threaded `minimap2-rs` implementation and does not require additional dependencies.

 ### Source